 - Analyze and develop strategies for using social media to build resilience in different sectors.

-Hate to Hope will be piloted in January 2019, and available in English, French and Arabic in March 2019.
+Hate to Hope will be piloted in January 2019.

 The UNESCO Co-Chairs for the Prevention of Radicalisation and Violent Extremism – David Morin, Ghayda Hassan and Vivek Venkatesh.
 An image from the MOOC’s introductory video.